Hilton UF Conference Center | May 2, 2018 | Gainesville, FL

 - Keith Schneider, USDA grant case study: The tifaceted benefits of farming out evaluations

-- Amy Harder, Collecting and using evaluation analytics for impact statements and scholarly publications
+- Amy Harder, Using evaluation analytics for impact statements and scholarly publications

 Lunch (Noon - 1:30 p.m.)